Sites: CDL-Oxford, CDL-Seattle, CDL-Toronto, CDL-Vancouver, CDL-Wisconsin

-Streams: Advanced Therapies, Artificial Intelligence, Biomedical Engineering, Computational Health, Health & Wellness, Neuro
+Streams: Advanced Therapies, Biomedical Engineering, Computational Health, Health & Wellness, Neuro

-Milad began his career as a bench scientist working in translational neuroscience and multiphysics labs and transitioned into founding roles at multiple healthcare and bio startups.
+He began his career as a bench scientist in translational neuroscience and multiphysics labs before transitioning into founding roles at multiple healthcare and bio startups.
 He is part of the founding team at Mekonos, a San Francisco-based company building a platform for cell delivery supporting the future of cell and gene therapies.
-Prior to this, he served on the founding team at Corstem, a company specializing in machine learning and artificial intelligence software (acquired by Circle Cardiovascular, a platform used in over 1000 hospitals and in more than 40 countries).
-During his time at Accenture, Milad led data scientists, designers, and engineers focused on building AI products for global pharmaceutical companies and hospital networks.
+Before this, he served on the founding team at Corstem, a company specializing in machine learning and artificial intelligence software (acquired by Circle Cardiovascular, a platform in over 1000 hospitals and more than 40 countries).
+Thoma Bravo eventually acquired Circle for $213m.
+At Accenture, he led data scientists, designers, and engineers focused on building AI products for global pharmaceutical companies and hospital networks.

-Milad is a former Visiting Scholar in Healthcare Engineering at the Regenstrief Center.
+Dr. Alucozai is a former Visiting Scholar in Healthcare Engineering at the Regenstrief Center.
 He was a National Science Foundation Scholar and Macklin Fellow at Johns Hopkins Medicine and graduated Phi Beta Kappa with a degree in Neuroscience from Purdue University’s Honors Program.
 As a George J. Mitchell Scholar, he completed his master’s in Immunology and subsequently his doctorate at the Richard M. Fairbanks School of Public Health.